envoyproxy/envoy-mobile/docs/root/development/testing/custom_envoy.rst

 not be reflected when you create a draft pull request so can not be used to verify that the Envoy Mobile build bots will pass.

-To test Envoy changes against CI, make those changes in your Envoy repo, push that branch to github and change the ``.gitmodules`` file in the Envoy Mobile repo to point to your Envoy branch like so::
+To test Envoy changes against CI, make those changes in your Envoy repo, push that branch to GitHub and change the ``.gitmodules`` file in the Envoy Mobile repo to point to your Envoy branch like so::